lorensen/VTKExamples/src/VTKBook/09Chapter9.md

 Notice the gradations in the decimated mesh around features of high curvature.
 The advantage of decimation, as compared to subsampling techniques, is that the mesh is adaptively modified to retain more details in areas of high curvature.

 **Advanced Techniques.** Polygon reduction is an active field of research.
 Many powerful algorithms beyond the decimation algorithm have been presented (see ["Bibliographic Notes"](/VTKBook/09Chapter9/#97-bibliographic-notes) in this Chapter).
 Although we cannot cover the field in its entirety in this section, there are two notable trends worth addressing.
-First, progressive schemes <em style="color:blue;background-color: white">\[Hoppe96\]</em> allow incremental transmission and reconstruction of triangle meshes - this is especially important for Web-based geometry visualization.
-Second, recent algorithms modify the topology of the mesh <em style="color:blue;background-color: white">\[He96\]</em> <em style="color:blue;background-color: white">\[Popovic97\]</em> <em style="color:blue;background-color: white">\[Schroeder97\]</em>.
+First, progressive schemes <em style="color:green;background-color: white">\[Hoppe96\]</em> allow incremental transmission and reconstruction of triangle meshes - this is especially important for Web-based geometry visualization.
+Second, recent algorithms modify the topology of the mesh <em style="color:green;background-color: white">\[He96\]</em> <em style="color:green;background-color: white">\[Popovic97\]</em> <em style="color:green;background-color: white">\[Schroeder97\]</em>.
 This feature is essential towards obtaining arbitrary levels of mesh reduction.

 A _progressive mesh_ is a series of triangle meshes $M_i$i related by the operations